In Old Theatres, Some See Hope For Renewal

 Other theatres in Illinois that have been championed by non-profit groups and governments include the Fischer Theatre in Danville, the Orpheum and Art Theatres in Champaign, the Normal Theater in Normal, the Homer Opera House in Homer, the Varsity Center in Carbondale, the Egyptian Theatre in DeKalb, the Coronado Performing Arts Center in Rockford and the Rialto Square Theatre in Joliet.
 Some of these are still in the early stages of renovation, while others have been fully restored.

-Most of these theaters have one thing in common: elaborate, even over-the-top architecture and interiors that identified them as shrines to entertainment.
+Most of these theaters have one thing in common: elaborate, even over-the-top architecture and interiors that identify them as shrines to entertainment.

 Historical architect Craig Morrison says people are drawn to old theaters by the “exuberance” in their design.